Brecon: Administrative history

 Brecon was an ancient borough.
 Its date of becoming a borough is unknown, but it was described as having burgesses in 1100 and its first known charter was issued in 1276.
 Until 1536, the town formed part of the wider Lordship of Brecknock, a marcher lordship.
 In 1536 the new county of Brecknockshire was created, with Brecon as its county town.

 The borough of Brecon's responsibilities were originally primarily judicial, holding various courts.
 The borough council also owned the manorial rights to the borough, oversaw the town's market and fairs, and ran elections for the borough's member of parliament.
 In 1776 a separate body of improvement commissioners was established to supply the town with water and pave and light the streets.

-The borough was reformed to become a municipal borough in 1836 under the Municipal Corporations Act 1835, which standarised how most boroughs operated across the country.
+The borough was reformed to become a municipal borough in 1836 under the Municipal Corporations Act 1835, which standardised how most boroughs operated across the country.
 The improvement commissioners were abolished in 1850 when their functions were taken over by the borough council.

 The borough was abolished in 1974, with its area instead becoming a community called Brecon within the larger Borough of Brecknock in the new county of Powys.
 The former borough council's functions therefore passed to Brecknock Borough Council, which was in turn abolished in 1996 and its functions passed to Powys County Council.